dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 The external request is authenticated at the system edge by a trusted component, which then generates a cryptographically signed (and/or encrypted) data structure representing the external entity’s identity and attributes (e.g., user ID, roles, permissions).
 This identity structure is propagated downstream to internal microservices.
 Internal services trust the signature from the edge issuer and use the identity structure to make access control decisions.

 ![Edge-Level Based Identity Propagation](../assets/Edge_Level_Based_Identity_Propagation.svg)

+Unlike in previous patterns, only the edge component is responsible for verifying externally provided authentication data with the identity provider that issued it.
+The specific verification process depends on the type and format of the authentication data, denoted by the dotted line in step 2.
+Further downstream, the microservices validate the signed identity structure issued by the trusted edge component.
+This object is typically a self-descriptive structure, such as a JWT, HTTP Message Signature, or a proprietary signed format.
+If so, each microservice must have access to the corresponding verification key to validate the authenticity of this token.
+The corresponding verification steps are denoted by the dotted lines in steps 5 and 7.

 #### Pros